yandex-cloud/docs/en/vision/concepts/classification/supported-models.md

 **Properties:**

-* `low`: a low-quality image with clearly visible artifacts.
+* `low`: A low-quality image with clearly visible artifacts.
-* `medium`: a standard quality image with minor artifacts.
+* `medium`: A standard quality image with minor artifacts.
-* `high`: a high-quality image without visible artifacts.
+* `high`: A high-quality image without visible artifacts.

 **Examples of classification results:**